bart-degreed/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 		    select product;

 - Start the LINQ statement with all the `from` expressions and don't interweave them with restrictions.
-- Add parentheses around every binary expression, but don't add parentheses around unary expressions.
-For example `if (!string.IsNullOrEmpty(str) && (str != "new"))`
+- Use parentheses around expressions only when needed.
+For example `if (!string.IsNullOrEmpty(str) && str != "new")`

-- Add an empty line between multi-line statements, between multi-line members, after the closing curly braces, between unrelated code blocks, and between the `using` statements of different root namespaces.
+- Add an empty line between multi-line statements, between multi-line members, after the closing curly braces, and between unrelated code blocks.

 ### <a name="av2402"></a> Order and group namespaces according to the company (AV2402) ![](/assets/images/3.png)